mobxjs/mobx/notes-docs.md

 -   [ ] Find a good place for `onReactionError`.
 -   [ ] Invent a "obscure/advanced/special interest" marker and use it on documents that aren't important to newcomers.
 -   [ ] Move API overview into UI.
+-   [ ] Either flatten docs into a single directory or follow new structure.

 ## Structure thoughts